sipeed/MaixPy/docs/doc/en/ai_model_converter/maixcam.md

 ---
-title: Convert ONNX Model to a Format Usable by MaixCAM (MUD)
+title: Convert ONNX Model to a Format Usable by MaixCAM / MaixPy (MUD)
 ---

 ## Introduction